 Leah Still.
 Leah Still, daughter of Bengal’s player Devon Still, was awarded the Jimmy V. Perseverance Award.
 (Side note: $1 from each event ticket was donated the Jimmy V. research fund).
 Leah, now 5 years old, could not be there in person so her father stepped on stage to accept on her behalf.
 His acceptance speech was nothing less than moving.
 Devon Still said something that stuck with me that night: The NFL set a bar for the rest of the corporate world when they put its players above the game.
 See, the NFL kept Devon on contract as part of the practice team so he could continue to receive medical insurance to pay for his daughter’s treatment.
 Kudos to you NFL and keep “beating up cancer” Leah.

-And then there was Caitlyn Jenner (born: Bruce Jenner, Olympic Gold Medalist) who was awarded the Arthur Ashe Courage Award amidst a trove of controversy.
+And then there was Caitlyn Jenner (Olympic Gold Medalist) who was awarded the Arthur Ashe Courage Award amidst a trove of controversy.
 Caitlyn’s speech was just as moving.
 She all but told her nay-sayers to bring it on.
 She can take it…and she’ll take it for all the thousands of transgender youth and adults out there.
-Applause to you Caitlyn.
+Applaud to you Caitlyn.

 With so many hits it’s hard to see where the ESPYs and ESPN missed the mark.
 But then, you may not be looking through the eyes of a woman with a disability.